ruthmichaela/ruts/content/blog/2020-09-13_a-ride/index.md

 author: Ruth Reyer
 resources:
 - src: moto.jpg
-  title: lettuce in garden bed
+  title: woman on motorcycle in the woods
 ---

 The vibrations rattle my bones and like a seismic shift I can feel everything unfolding.